jclark/rpi-cm4-ptp-guide/software.md

 ### Server side dual PPS

-This recipe assumes you have two PPS's input signals:
+This recipe assumes you have two PPS input signals:

 1. GPIO pin 18 (available through `/dev/pps0`), used by gpsd
 2. the SYNC_OUT pin (available through `/dev/ptp0`), used by ts2phc